habedi/cogitator/benches/README.md

 See the example `benches.yml` in the repository for detailed options.

+> [!NOTE]
-**Note on Secrets:** For parameters like OpenAI keys, it's recommended to specify the *environment variable name* in `benches.yml` (e.g., `openai_key_env_var: "MY_API_KEY"`) rather than pasting the key directly into the file.
-The scripts will then read the key from the specified environment variable.
-You can still override this by passing `--openai-key` on the command line.
+> For parameters like OpenAI keys, it is recommended to specify the *environment variable name* in `benches.yml` (e.g., `openai_key_env_var: "MY_API_KEY"`) rather than pasting the key directly into the file.
+> The scripts will then read the key from the specified environment variable.
+> You can still override this by passing `--openai-key` on the command line.

 ### Example Usages (`run.py`)